Sexo Virtual: Critical reception

 "Sexo Virtual" has been met with positive reviews from music critics.
 In 2022, Ernesto Lechner from Rolling Stone ranked the track as Alejandro's 16th-best song, highlighting "the tension in the lyrics".
 Also from Rolling Stone, Lucas Villa described the song as "alluring".
 Lindsay Weinberg from E!
 Online called its lyrics "steamy", saying that he "turned up the heat" for the song.

 Commercial performance

 "Sexo Virtual" debuted and peaked at number 20 on the US Billboard Hot Latin Songs chart on July 10, 2021, becoming Alejandro's 18th entry.
 The song also debuted at number 22 on Spain's official weekly chart on July 4, 2021.
 The following week, it reached its peak of number 19.
-It was later certified platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 40,000 units in the country.
+It was later certified double platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 120,000 units in the country.
 In Latin America, "Sexo Virtual" reached number one in El Salvador, Guatemala, Honduras, and Panama.
 In Mexico, the song was certified platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 140,000 units.